fthvgb1/goldendict-browser-helper/readme_en.md

 api
 in goldendict-ng.

-It's need run server program and set the screenshot hotkey to `win+alt+c` in umi-ocr.
+It's need run server program, set the screenshot hotkey to `win+alt+c` and turn `copy result` on in umi-ocr.

 ![ocr](example/ocr.webp)